thestanchion/stanchion/src/posts/2025-10-25-reasons-why-deeney.md

 The celebrations are mental.
 The commentary is perfect.
 This is everything that football can do to a person, contained in the most beautifully crazy 30 seconds.

-I’m not a Watford fan but I still get goosebumps every time I watch this goal, and it’s one of the biggest reasons why I love football.
+I’m not a Watford fan but I still get goosebumps every time I watch this goal.
+It's such a good example of everything that is good about the game, and that's why it’s one of the biggest reasons why I love football.

+<iframe width="560" height="400" src="https://www.youtube.com/embed/6TnKvlQ2h7s?si=-flJS4hoaCEBURwq" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>